BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

    caption = "A message of the day can consists of anything the mint operator wants to tell the user.
 It can for example be used to announce a new feature or a upcoming maintenance."
 %}

-`motd` (Message of the Day): Used for important announcements.
+`motd` (Message of the day): Used for important announcements.
 Consider displaying this in a prominent, dismissible notification area when users interact with the mint, making sure they don't miss any critical information.

 </div>